 First and foremost, hydration is critical.
-It’s not enough to hydrate the day before a race or leave it to the day of a race or long training tun.
+It’s not enough to hydrate the day before a race/training run or leave it to the day.
 You can’t start drinking more as you start to feel hot.
 Our bodies simply don’t work like that.
 You have to prepare sufficiently for running in the heat.
+Humans should be hydrating with 2 litres of water a day.
+This will need to increase during extreme temperatures and when you are sweating out more fluids due to exercise.

-Preparation for an ultra marathon is critical, especially when it comes to hydration which should begin days before.
-For a Sunday race/run, we tend to start using electrolyte tablets such as SIS from the Wednesday.
+Preparation for longer runs is critical, especially when it comes to hydration which should begin days before, especially when preparing for an ultra distance.
+For a Sunday race for example, we tend to start using electrolyte tablets such as SIS from the Wednesday.
 You only need it once a day but it’s good to get them in your system.
 It’s important to drink water too but too much water on its own will just flush the salts and electrolytes out of your system.
 So, drinking water at regular intervals is important but also make sure you are getting the electrolytes in.
 They say that your urine should be a light straw colour when adequately hydrated.
 Clear wee is not a good sign.

 Keep drinking.
 Don’t just remember at the end of the day that you haven’t had any water then suddenly down a litre.
 Keep a bottle with you at all times.
-Drink whenever you can, right up to the race or training run, during and after.
-Don’t wait to until you are a few miles in.
+Drink whenever you can, right up to the run/race, during and after.
+Don’t wait until you are a few miles in.
 Drink from the start.
 It is recommended that you drink to thirst but we always take small sips of water at regular intervals.
 Running in the heat calls for some sort of backpack when running any distance.
-For shorter distances, you can often find water at church taps, sea front taps etc. We use a handheld bottle holder if going out for shorter runs in the summer.
+For shorter distances, you can often find water at church taps, seafront taps etc. We use a handheld bottle holder if going out for shorter runs in the summer.

 Electrolytes are Important When Running in the Heat